samuelvanderwaal/metaboss/README.md

 Running Metaboss with the `--rpc` option will override the above with whatever RPC endpoint the user provides.

+-t, --timeout <timeout> The timeout in seconds to use for RPC calls.

+This defaults to 60 seconds which should be fine for most cases but can be overriden if needed.

 ##### Usage

 ```bash